Cognitive Dissonance In Relationships: How Contradictory Behaviors Affect Couples

 We can talk to friends or counselors or write about our experience with cognitive dissonance.
 We can also maintain our exercise and diet programs rather than plummet into negative emotions that will surely sabotage our efforts to discover ways to resolve or reduce the dissonance.

 No, cognitive dissonance and hypocrisy are not the same concepts.
 As already mentioned, cognitive dissonance causes psychological distress, which needs to be resolved or reduced.
-This is done to have more consistency between our beliefs and feelings and our behaviors.
-Hypocrisy, on the other hand, is “not practicing what you preach.”
+This is done to have more consistency between our beliefs and feelings and our behaviors. , on the other hand, entails “not practicing what you preach.”
 Cognitive dissonance can result from this, which can encourage the person to change.
 A classic example of hypocrisy is a religious person who advocates monogamy but is engaged in extramarital sexual relationships.